 Under certain conditions, Privacy Shield provides the right to invoke binding arbitration when other dispute resolution procedures have not provided resolution.
 This is described in Annex I to the Privacy Shield.

 *Only US-based entities are eligible to self-certify under Privacy Shield.
 Therefore, as an EU based entity, Balsamiq SRL does not need to self-certify under Privacy Shield in order to transfer data outside of the EU.

 Protecting the privacy of the very young is especially important.
-For that reason, we never collect or maintain information on our Online Service or Licensed Product from those we actually know are under 16, and no part of our Online Service or Licensed Product are structured to attract anyone under 16.
+For that reason, we rarely include photos of children on our social media.
+In the rare case that we do, explicit parental permission has been granted for this purpose.
+Furthermore, we never collect or maintain information on our Online Service or Licensed Products from those we actually know are under 16, and no part of our Online Service or Licensed Products are structured to attract anyone under 16.
 If we become aware that a child under 16 has provided us with Personal Data, we will take steps to delete such information.
-If you become aware that a child has provided us with personal information, please contact us at firstname.lastname@example.org.
+If you become aware that a child has provided us with personal information, please contact us at email@example.com.